 After almost two millennia, the remains of London’s Roman Amphitheater were unearthed in 1988, and are now preserved in Guildhall Yard.
-If you descend to the lower level, you’ll see an 80 meter wide curved line of darker stone that marks the edge of where the amphitheater once stood.
+If you descend to the lower level, you’ll see an 80-meter wide curved line of darker stone that marks the edge of where the amphitheater once stood.
 The majority of ruins are eight feet below ground, but some can be accessed through the Guildhall Art Gallery.

 The Billingsgate Bath House

-Baths were another import part of life in a Roman city; the English city of Bath is one of the best examples of Roman influence in Britain and a great day trip from London if you want to see truly beautiful relics from that era.
+Baths were another important part of life in a Roman city; the English city of Bath is one of the best examples of Roman influence in Britain and a great day trip from London if you want to see truly beautiful relics from that era.

 Bathhouses were, like the Forum and Amphitheater, another location for social interaction.
-Romans did not have public plumbing systems for bathing, so everyone – from every class of Roman life – would have used bath houses.
+Romans did not have public plumbing systems for bathing, so everyone – from every class of Roman life – would have used bathhouses.

 The London Mithraeum

 The London Temple of Mithras, called a Mithraeum, was a common building you would find during the later centuries of the Roman Empire.
-It was likely one of several temples built in London during the Roman period, but is the only one which remains today.
+It was likely one of several temples built in London during the Roman period, but is the only one that remains today.